 Step 2: Apply to Be a Walmart Supplier Online

-First, select which type of supplier you want to be from the list above.
-Next, click “New Suppliers Register Here”.
+After deciding which type of supplier you are, click the registration link in the corresponding supplier description.
 You will be directed to the Global Supplier Management (GSM) platform to complete your registration.

 To complete your registration, you will also need to review and agree to the Retail Link® agreement.
 This is a legal, binding contract for your company, so read it thoroughly.

 After registration, you will receive an email to activate your account.
 Just click the “Activate Email” button to continue.

 Next, you will receive an email with a User ID and Password to log in to the Global Supplier Management (GSM) system in Retail Link®.

 Important Note: If you do not log in within 90 days, your User ID and Password will expire.
 If that happens, you will have to start the Registration process over, so be sure to log in right away!

 After you complete Registration, the next step is Certification.
 The goal of this process is to do two things: